The multitasking all-rounder that your skin will thank you for

-The benefits also extend to uneven skin tone, as the transfer of melanin from melanocytes is inhibited.
-As the pigment transfer to the cells in the outer layer of the skin is disrupted, it signals the melanocyte to stop producing melanin, reducing hyperpigmentation.
+The benefits also extend to uneven skin tone, as this clever ingredient signals the melanocyte cells to stop producing melanin, reducing hyperpigmentation.

-A split-face study was carried out in 2011 over eight weeks in 27 participants.
+A split-face study was carried out in 2011 over eight weeks with 27 participants.
 What was found was that a topical application of 4 per cent Vitamin B3 was nearly as effective as the controversial 4 per cent hydroquinone.
-The result found that 44 per cent of those in the study saw good-to-excellent improvement with Vitamin B3, and 55 per cent saw the same with Hydroquinone.
-So, B3, with its fewer side effects, can help reduce hyperpigmentation within the skin; I know which one I would rather use.
+The study found that 44 per cent saw good-to-excellent improvements with Vitamin B3, and 55 per cent saw the same with Hydroquinone.
+Thus proving that vitamin B3, with its fewer side effects, can significantly help to reduce hyperpigmentation within your skin.

 Decreases fine line